simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

     **Note**: Simple Injector only resolves variant implementations for collections that are registered using the *RegisterAll* overloads.
 In the screnario you are resolving a single instance using *GetInstance<T>* then Simple Injector will not return an assignable type, even if the exact type is not registered.
+Simple Injector does not support this, because there could be multiple assignable implementations and Simple Injector does not know which registration the user expects.
+An extension method similar to :doc:`this example <varianceextensions>` can be used to add support for this.

 .. _Plugins: